cerebrotech/field-engineered-projects-enablement/domsed/README.md

 4. Possibly `helm\domsed\values.yaml`

+### More Advanced Stuff

+#### How does a mutating webhook work?

+Review file `./helm/domsed/mutation.yaml` and understand what a `MutatingWebhookConfiguration` is configured

+How does the configuration mark the type of resources being watched and how do you add to those types?

+#### What is the role of the ServiceAccount for the Webhook?

+Review the file `./helm/domsed/serviceaccount.yaml`, `./helm/domsed/role.yaml` and `helm/domsed/rolebinding.yaml`
+and correlate that to the operator-webhook deployment code `./domsed/webhook.py`

+#### If there are multiple mutating webhooks what is the order in which they apply?

+[Alphabetical](https://www.reddit.com/r/kubernetes/comments/g864zf/is_there_a_way_to_change_the_triggering_order_of/) order of their names.
+You can control the order by changing their names.
+But it is not the best idea.
+Instead use the `Reinvocation Policy` [capability](https://kubernetes.io/docs/reference/access-authn-authz/extensible-admission-controllers/#reinvocation-policy)

+#### If there are multiple mutating webhooks what is the order in which they apply?

 ## ADD YOUR OWN FINDINGS AND EXTEND THIS PAGE

 Please feel free to contribute with your own findings.